 WPI will make an independent inquiry into complaints of unlawful discrimination and harassment, according to applicable WPI procedures.
 Students who are determined to have violated this policy will be subject to disciplinary action, including suspension or expulsion, where appropriate.

-Any individual who believe(s) that he or she has been subjected to prohibited discrimination or harassment in connection with any University program or activity should immediately bring the matter to the attention of Emily Perlow, Title IX Coordinator, or one of the other Deputy Title IX Coordinators.
+Any individual who believe(s) that he or she has been subjected to prohibited discrimination or harassment in connection with any University program or activity should immediately bring the matter to the attention of Jonathan Stewart, Title IX Coordinator, or one of the other Deputy Title IX Coordinators.

-Student inquiries concerning disability discrimination should be referred to Laura Rosen, Office of Disability Services/Section 504 Coordinator, 1-508-831-4908.
+Student inquiries concerning disability discrimination should be referred to the Office of Disability Services, 1-508-831-4908.

 Sexual harassment is a form of sex discrimination that is prohibited by state and federal laws and WPI policy.
 Students are entitled to learn and to work in an environment free of unlawful sex discrimination and harassment: such conduct will not be tolerated by WPI.
 Sexual harassment by WPI community members will be addressed using applicable University procedures.